Billy Joe Daugherty: Ministry

+Lectures and Publications

 Daugherty's daily radio and television broadcast, Victory in Jesus, reaches more than 100 million households in North America as well as via satellite and the internet internationally.
 He was the author of Knocked Down But Not Out, This New Life, Building Stronger Marriages, Families, and Led By the Spirit.
 He and his wife Sharon authored over a dozen books.